ssmlee04/blog/_posts/2015-11-25-some-books-i-read.md

 * Endurance: Shackleton's Incredible Voyage - by Alfred Lansing

+It's a book about a group of people stuck on the ice around the Antarctica for a few years and strive to find their way back to civilization.
+They rely on occasional food sources on the ice and sometimes spend a few days rowing in the sea, nonstop, in order to find themselves bigger and more secure floes to stay.
 I don't really like this book.
-It's a book about a group of people stuck on the ice around the Antarctica for a few years and strive to find a way back to civilization.
+It's basically telling the same thing after chapter 2..

 ### <font color='red'>Science</font>